COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 MAKING THE POINT FOR CONSTRUCTION, DISSOLUTION, ENLARGEMENT, REDUCTION, PROMOTION, RESTRAINT, AND DISPUTES CLEAR

-In a state where democratic systems, separations of powers, and the rule of law have not been constructed yet and where liberal rights are not protected, first the citizens need to dissolve despotic systems and to construct a system of the rule of law, and also after its construction they need to restrain it without letting their guard down.
-In a state where social rights have not been much secured yet, they need to enlarge and promote the system of the human rule.
-In a state where the system of the human rule has been enlarged too much and where the tax is too heavy, they need to reduce that system.
+In a country where democratic and separative systems (democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law) have not been constructed yet and where liberal rights are not protected, first, the citizens need to dissolve despotic systems and to construct a system of the rule of law protecting liberal rights (L system), and also after its construction they need to maintain it without letting their guard down.
+In a state where social rights have not been much secured yet, they need to enlarge and promote the system of the human rule securing social rights (S system).
+In a state where S system has been enlarged too much and where the tax is too heavy, they need to cut S system.
+The main cause of the increase of public cost and tax is the extreme expansion of S's part of the administrative.
+As was explained earlier, it is necessary that it is not only cut but also unified as much as possible.

-In such ways, when each state power is separated into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights, the point for construction, dissolution, enlargement, reduction, promotion, restraint, and disputes is clear.
+Thus, when each state power is separated into the two systems of L and S, the point for construction, dissolution, enlargement, reduction, promotion, restraint, and discussion is clear.

 THE RIGHT PERSON IN THE RIGHT PLACE

 Of course, in the situations where there are no democratic systems including elections, those who have not such fitness but the ability and means for stark struggle for power acquire powers.
-Even with democratic systems, those who have not such fitness but the abilities and means to win elections acquire powers.
-However, election is better than struggle for power.
-Moreover, when each state power is separated into those two systems, the possibility gets larger that the right person is elected in the right place.
+Even with democratic systems, those who have the abilities and means to win elections acquire powers.
+However, in elections, candidates cannot help displaying their fitness for their aiming positions.
+Election is better than stark struggle for power.

 PREVENTING THE COLLUSION AND CORRUPTION OF PUBLIC POWERS AND ECONOMIC POWERS

-Whether or not state powers are separated into those two systems, it is the police and the prosecution that investigate and prosecute the unconstitutional and illegal behaviors of general citizens, public officers, and public organizations.
-The organizationally further the targets are, the easier they can investigate and prosecute them.
-When each state power is separated into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights, the police and the prosecution are in the former system, the departments which tend to collude with economic powers are in the latter system, the former can easily investigate and prosecute the latter, and this separation can prevent the collusion and corruption of political powers and economic powers to a considerable degree.
+Whether or not a state power is separated into those two systems, it is the police and the prosecution that investigate and prosecute the unconstitutional and illegal behaviors of general citizens, public officers, and public organizations.
+When each state power is separated into the two systems of L and S, the police and the prosecution are restrained by strict democratic and separative systems in L system and cannot help being strict.
+On the other hands, the organizations which tend to collude with economic powers are in S system outside L system.
+Therefore the former can easily investigate and prosecute the latter.
+Therefore the collusion and corruption between political powers and economic powers can be prevented to a considerable degree.

 References